ravenvz/date_wrapper/README.md

 # date_wrapper
-Wrapper for tiny subset of the excellent [Howard Hinnant's date lib](https://github.com/HowardHinnant/date)
+Wrapper for a subset of the excellent [Howard Hinnant's date library](https://github.com/HowardHinnant/date) that provides DateTime and TimeInterval abstractions.

-Howard Hinnant's library is in active development and API changes are expected, therefore this wrapper was created.
+**date_wrapper** was created to provide bridge to Howard Hinnant's library, that was in active development and API changes were possible.

-**date_wrapper** provides (arguably easy to use) DateTime and TimeInterval classes.

-**date_wrapper** is intented to be used in small projects or prototypes, when you want to have date-time abstractions and want them right now, so you can focus on your main features or try new concepts.
-It is not production-ready and never will be - dates and time are one of the most complex matters with great number of pitfalls.

-# integrating in your cmake project
+Howard Hinnant's library is now proposed to standartization; if this happens, this wrapper might be obsolete, although provided abstractions still might be useful.